aws-amplify/docs/docs/start/getting-started/fragments/vue/setup.md

 <amplify-callout>

 Console warnings: if you see "failed to resolve component" warnings, you can create `vue.config.js` from the app directory and use this <amplify-external-link href="https://gist.github.com/wlee221/3d47f9598d5ad85bfa7a138bad112c3c">gist</amplify-external-link> to remove them.
-Make sure that `vue-loader@next` is installed.

 </amplify-callout>